 Microsoft Endpoint Protection 2012 is part of a freaking awesome Microsoft System Center suite.

 The Microsoft System Center suite of programs is a fully integrated Client/Server solution that allows you to automate your infrastructure management.

 Amongst other things, Microsoft Endpoint Protection 2012 is the "security" component of the suite - a Client/Server Security solution that fully integrates with your Active Directory Domain.

 In layman's terms, Microsoft Endpoint Protection 2012 could be considered as the "full" version of Microsoft Security Essentials (aka Windows Defender on Windows 8/8.1).

 The solution includes both a "Server" application (ie. to deploy on your application server) and a "Client" counterpart (ie. for your workstations).

-Not only, you can get the client "for free", by simply downloading the Trial version of the entire Microsoft Endpoint Protection 2012 suite (trial refers to the Server Application).
+Not only, you can even get the client "for free", by simply downloading the Trial version of the entire Microsoft Endpoint Protection 2012 suite (trial refers to the Server Application).

 To install System Center 2012 Endpoint Protection on Windows Server 2012 proceed as follows: